getkeops/keops/readme.md

 where $`K(x_i,y_j) = \exp(-\|x_i - y_j\|^2 / \sigma^2)`$.

-The library comes with various examples ranging from lddmm (non rigid deformations) to kernel density estimations (non parametric statistics).
+The library comes with various examples ranging from lddmm theory (non rigid deformations) to kernel density estimations (non parametric statistics).
 A **reference paper** will soon be put on Arxiv.

 ## Usage

 We provide bindings in python (both numpy and pytorch complient),  Matlab and R.

-In order to compute a fully differentiable torch Variable for the Gaussian-RBF kernel product, one simply needs to type:
+Using PyTorch, we can compute a fully differentiable Gaussian-RBF kernel product by typing:

 ```python
 import torch